neararabic/near-api-flutter/README.md

 # NEAR FLutter API

-NEAR Flutter API is an in-progress work to implement a library to interact with the NEAR blockchain.
-You can use it to build flutter apps that connect and send transactions to the NEAR Blockchain
+NEAR Flutter API is here to help mobile developers to build flutter apps that connect and send transactions to the NEAR PROTOCOL Blockchain

 # Currently Implemented Features
 - Genererate Keys